jqhoogland/rationalia-starter/Concepts/Rationality: From AI To Zombies.md

 src: https://www.lesswrong.com/tag/rationality:-from-ai-to-zombies
 ---

-*Rationality: From AI to Zombies* is a 2015 ebook by [Eliezer Yudkowsky](https://www.lesswrong.com/tag/eliezer-yudkowsky) on human rationality and irrationality in cognitive science.
-The ebook can be downloaded on a "pay-what-you-want" basis from [intelligence.org](https://intelligence.org/rationality-ai-zombies) or viewed on the website [readthesequences.com](https://www.readthesequences.com/) It is an edited and reorganized version of the [Sequences](https://www.lesswrong.com/tag/sequences), a series of blog posts published to *Less Wrong* and *Overcoming Bias* between 2006 and 2009. *Rationality: From AI to Zombies* serves as a long-form introduction to formative ideas behind *Less Wrong*, the [Machine Intelligence Research Institute](https://www.lesswrong.com/tag/machine-intelligence-research-institute-miri), the Center for Applied Rationality, and substantial parts of the effective altruism community.
+*Rationality: From AI to Zombies* is a 2015 ebook by [[Eliezer Yudkowsky]] on human rationality and irrationality in cognitive science.
+The ebook can be downloaded on a "pay-what-you-want" basis from [intelligence.org](https://intelligence.org/rationality-ai-zombies) or viewed on the website [readthesequences.com](https://www.readthesequences.com/) It is an edited and reorganized version of the [[Sequences]], a series of blog posts published to *Less Wrong* and *Overcoming Bias* between 2006 and 2009. *Rationality: From AI to Zombies* serves as a long-form introduction to formative ideas behind *Less Wrong*, the [MIRI|Machine Intelligence Research Institute](https://www.lesswrong.com/tag/machine-intelligence-research-institute-miri), the Center for Applied Rationality, and substantial parts of the effective altruism community.

 ## Contents
 The ebook's contents are organized into six books, containing a total of 333 essays from the Sequences.
 The 333 essays are further divided into twenty-six sequences, lettered A through Z: